Aliases for GH2 Gene

 The protein encoded by this gene is a member of the somatotropin/prolactin family of hormones which play an important role in growth control.
 The gene, along with four other related genes, is located at the growth hormone locus on chromosome 17 where they are interspersed in the same transcriptional orientation; an arrangement which is thought to have evolved by a series of gene duplications.
 The five genes share a remarkably high degree of sequence identity.
 Alternative splicing generates additional isoforms of each of the five growth hormones, leading to further diversity and potential for specialization.
 As in the case of its pituitary counterpart, growth hormone 1, the predominant isoform of this particular family member shows similar somatogenic activity, with reduced lactogenic activity.
 Mutations in this gene lead to placental growth hormone/lactogen deficiency. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GH2 Gene

 GH2 (Growth Hormone 2) is a Protein Coding gene.
-Diseases associated with GH2 include isolated growth hormone deficiency and trophoblastic neoplasm.
+Diseases associated with GH2 include trophoblastic neoplasm and isolated growth hormone deficiency.
 Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
 GO annotations related to this gene include hormone activity.
 An important paralog of this gene is CSHL1.

 UniProtKB/Swiss-Prot for GH2 Gene